Admin Overview

 Investigating Failed Jobs

-When a user reports an assignment isn't working:
+When a team member reports an assignment isn't working:

 1. Access the job debugger